kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

     ```
     If successful, the call returns the code `200 OK` response.

-3. Call the endpoint by sending a `POST` request to the HttpBin Service.
+3. Call the endpoint by sending a `POST` request to the HTTPBin Service.

     ```bash
     curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data"